Organization and Nature of Operations

 |Organization Consolidation And Presentation Of Financial Statements [Abstract]|

 |Organization and Nature of Operations||

 Note 1—Organization and Nature of Operations

-Ra Medical Systems, Inc. (the “Company”) was formed in September 4, 2002, in the state of California and reincorporated in Delaware on July 14, 2018.
-The Company is a medical device company that develops, manufactures and markets advanced excimer lasers for use in the treatment of vascular and dermatological diseases.
+Ra Medical Systems, Inc. (the “Company”) was formed on September 4, 2002, in the state of California and reincorporated in Delaware on July 14, 2018.
+The Company is a medical device company that develops and manufactures advanced excimer laser systems for use in the treatment of vascular and dermatological diseases.
 The Company’s product development centers around proprietary applications of its advanced excimer laser technology for use as a tool in the treatment of peripheral artery disease (“PAD”) and psoriasis, vitiligo, atopic dermatitis and leukoderma.

-Management estimates that based on the Company’s liquidity resources, there is substantial doubt about the Company’s ability to continue as a going concern within 12 months from the date of issuance of the financial statements.
+Management believes that based on the Company’s liquidity resources, there is substantial doubt about the Company’s ability to continue as a going concern for a period of at least 12 months from the date of issuance of the financial statements.